psu-libraries/researcher-metadata/README.md

 imports of the same data will then not recreate the discarded duplicates.
 The procedure that finds and groups duplicate publications is also run as part of the `rake import:all` task.

-### Import rules
+### Import Logic
-TODO:  Describe the business rules involved in importing data in terms of what new data is added from each source and if/how new data overwrites older data.
+In general, data imports create a new record if no matching record already exists.
+If a matching record does already exist, then the import may update the attributes of that record.
+However, for records that can be fully or partially updated by admin users of this app, we keep track of whether or not a record has been modified in any way by an admin.

-Imports never delete whole records from our database - even if formerly present records have been removed from the data source.
-Importing only creates new records and updates existing records.
+If a record has been modified by an admin user, then subsequent data imports no longer update that record.
+Data imports never delete whole records from our database - even if formerly present records have been removed from the data source.

+Importing `user` records involves some additional logic since we import user data from two sources (Pure and Activity Insight).
+We take Activity Insight to be the authority on user data when it is present, so an import of a users data from Activity Insight will overwrite existing data for that user that has already been imported from Pure, but not vice versa.

+What constitues a "match" for the sake of finding and updating existing records depends on the type of record.
+For example, we uniquely identify users by their Penn State WebAccess ID.
+For most other records, we record their unique ID within the data source.

 ## API
 ### Gems